 YOUTH DEVELOPMENT (TEAM MAC)

-This effort was spearheaded by 2009 Team Mac Program Alumni, Ricky Taylor.
+This effort was spearheaded by the 2009 Team Mac Program Alumni, Ricky Taylor.

-After years of serving at-risk youth, we realize engaging families and caregivers, many who are disadvantaged, would give us an opportunity to improve the quality of life for the entire households.
-This is done through our case management system, evidence based enrichment programs, community and social events.
+After years of serving at-risk youth, we realized engaging families and caregivers, many who are disadvantaged would give us an opportunity to improve the quality of life for the entire households.
+This is done through our case management system, evidence-based enrichment programs, community, and social events.